avcoder/unit04-lesson06/slides.md

 - If your project grew 10x in size, how would you make sure everything still worked?
 - What would happen if your app broke and users noticed before you did?

-What is software testing and why is it important?
+What is the role of a developer when we think about testing?
 - [QA Job Postings](https://ca.indeed.com/jobs?q=qa+engineer&l=Remote&from=searchOnDesktopSerp&vjk=81b75ba803f6d8e7)

 ---